-Moving to assisted living is a huge, difficult, and often heart-wrenching decision for caregivers.
+Moving to assisted living is a complex and often heart-wrenching decision for caregivers.

 Guilt, promises made, and feelings of obligation make it even harder.

-Because there are so many emotions involved, it can be tough to know when a move is really needed – especially when you’re trying to put off having to make that tough decision for as long as possible.
+Because there are so many emotions involved, it can be tough to know when a move is needed, especially when you’re trying to put off having to make that tough decision for as long as possible.

-But sometimes, caring for someone at home becomes unsafe or impossible to sustain.
+However, sometimes caring for someone at home becomes unsafe or unsustainable.

 5 ways to know if moving to assisted living is needed